Marianandrade23/Marianandrade23/README.md

 💡 Currently working on an Airline Reservation Management System using Java and SQL.

+🤝 I’m looking to collaborate on Software Engineering opportunities

 🛫 Love traveling and expect to finish visiting all states in the next two years.

 👩🏽‍💻 Programming languages: